warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 smartweave = SmartWeaveNodeFactory.memCached(arweave);
 ```

 SmartWeave class in SDK is a base class that supplies the implementation of SmartWeave protocol.
 Check it out in SDK [https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/SmartWeave.ts](https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/SmartWeave.ts).
 SmartWeave allows to plug-in different module implementations (like interactions loader or state evaluator) but as it is just the first tutorial, we will go with the most basic implementation.
-We will create SmartWeave instance by using `SmartWeaveNodeFactory` which is designed to be used in node environment.
-We will also use `MemCache` which a simple in-memory cache.
-Later in the Academy schedule you will be introduced to other types of chache (like `fileCached` or `knexCached`).
+We will create a SmartWeave instance by using `SmartWeaveNodeFactory` which is designed to be used in a node environment.
+We will also use `MemCache` which is a simple in-memory cache.
+Later in the Academy schedule you will be introduced to other types of cache (like `fileCached` or `knexCached`).

 ## 👛 Generating wallet and adding funds